Constructing Likelihood Functions for Interval-valued Random Variables: Discussion

 In order to evaluate the integrated generative likelihood function (\ref{eq:lik-g-mix-hyper}) for the unimodal distributions considered in Section~\ref{sec:examples}, we have used Gaussian quadrature methods.
-This technique will be less useful when integrating over more than 6 parameters \citep{Evans1995}, or when there are strong dependencies between local parameters.
-In these cases, approximate MLE's can be obtained using e.g. Monte Carlo maximum likelihood estimation \citep{Geyer1992} or Monte Carlo expectation maximization techniques \citep{Wei1990}, or in the Bayesian framework Gibbs sampling \citep{Geman1984} or pseudo-marginal Monte Carlo methods \citep{Andrieu2009}.
+This technique will be less useful when integrating over more than 6 parameters \cite{Evans1995}, or when there are strong dependencies between local parameters.
+In these cases, approximate MLE's can be obtained using e.g.~Monte Carlo maximum likelihood estimation \cite{Geyer1992} or Monte Carlo expectation maximization techniques \cite{Wei1990}, or in the Bayesian framework, Gibbs sampling \cite{Geman1984} or pseudo-marginal and other likelihood-free Monte Carlo methods \shortcite{Andrieu2009,sisson+fb18}.

-In order to construct the likelihood function (\ref{eq:lik-g-mix-hyper}) for $p$-hypercubes we assumed independence among all margins in local distributions to avoid the $2p$-th order mixed-differentiation of $F_{[\boldsymbol{X}]}(\underline{x}_{1},\overline{x}_{1},\ldots,\underline{x}_{p},\overline{x}_{p})$.
-Although this differentiation may be achieved using symbolic computation software, the resulting likelihood functions are complex even when $p=2$ (see Appendix~\ref{sub:like-bi}), and the alternative of numerical differentiation would be highly computational.
+In order to construct the likelihood function (\ref{eq:lik-g-mix-hyper}) for $p$-hyper-rectangles we assumed independence among all margins in local distributions to avoid the $2p$-th order mixed-differentiation of $F_{[\boldsymbol{X}]}(\underline{x}_{1},\overline{x}_{1},\ldots,\underline{x}_{p},\overline{x}_{p})$.
+Although this differentiation may be achieved using symbolic computation software, the resulting likelihood functions are complex even when $p=2$ (see the Supplementary Information), and the alternative of numerical differentiation would be highly computational.
 However, this independence assumption does not hold if there is priori information on the dependence structure within each latent data point $\boldsymbol{x}$.
-As pointed out by \citet{Billard2006}, this is often the case because the structure of symbolic data might determine inherent dependencies such as logical, taxonomic and hierarchical dependencies, but not statistical dependencies.
+As pointed out by \citeN{Billard2006}, this is often the case because the structure of symbolic data might determine inherent dependencies such as logical, taxonomic and hierarchical dependencies, but not statistical dependencies.
 In the generative model, those dependencies as well as statistical dependencies can be addressed simultaneously through the local distribution function $f(\boldsymbol{x}|\boldsymbol{\theta})$.
 However, without the marginal independence assumption, inference for these models can be challenging.